 Alternative Publishing Models

 In traditional commercial publishing, the library pays for subscriptions (print or electronic) and authorized users have free access.
 The advent of web-based publishing, combined with dissatisfaction with the existing scholarly publishing system, has led to the development of several alternative publishing models.

-This chart of the characteristics of scholarly publishing options offers a succinct overview of the options.
+The link found below offers a succinct overview of the options.
 All of these models have variations within the model.
-Some commercial publishers have begun to allow author archiving or deposit in repositories after a period of time (called an “embargo").
+Some commercial publishers have begun to allow author archiving or deposit in repositories after a period of time (called an “embargo period").

 Although open access publishing and institutional and subject-based repositories are the most well-known types of alternative publishing, there are other emerging models that may point toward the future.

-The PLoS Hub for Clinical Trials collects PLoS journal articles that relate to clinical trials.
-The Hub is a site for researchers to share their views and build a dynamic, interactive community.
-The PLoS Hub for Clinical Trials features articles originally published in PLoS Clinical Trials, along with articles from all the PLoS titles that publish clinical trials.
+PLoS Clinical Trials Archive collects PLoS journal articles that relate to clinical trials.
+This is a site for researchers to share their views and build a dynamic, interactive community.
+PLoS Clinical Trials Archive features articles originally published in PLoS Clinical Trials, along with articles from all the PLoS titles that publish clinical trials.
 In the future, it will also feature open-access articles from other journals plus user-generated content.

 The nanoHUB is a rich, web-based resource for research, education and collaboration in nanotechnology.
 It hosts over 1600 resources, including online presentations, courses, learning modules, podcasts, animations, and teaching materials.
 It also offers web-accessible simulation tools which simulate nanotechnology devices.
 The nanoHUB also provides collaboration environment via workspaces, online meetings and user groups.

 Stanford Encyclopedia of Philosophy